BeneathTheInk/doxxo/README.md

 	-o, --output [path]    use a custom output path
 	-t, --template [file]  use a custom .jst template
 	-m, --marked [file]    use custom marked options
+    -i, --index [file]     mark a file as the index file